First month 25% off for new traders — code

 1. Test from each VPS itself, never from home internet.

-2. Run the Python probe (Method 4) for a full ten minutes, not a quick ping.
+2. Run the full probe, about twenty minutes end to end, not a quick ping.

-3. Run each provider at the same time of day, within minutes of each other, so market activity is constant.
+3. Run each box at the same time of day, within minutes of each other, so market activity is held constant.

-5. Confirm routing with mtr — make sure each box reaches the local Polymarket edge without a detour.
+6. Confirm routing with mtr, so you know each box reaches its edge without a detour.

-7. Validate with a testnet FAK order (Method 3) before committing real capital.
+8. Validate with a real fill-and-kill order before committing size.

-Why “1 ms to the exchange” marketing is theater
+Why “1 ms to Polymarket” marketing is theater

-When you ping a co-located server, the round trip might genuinely be around 1 ms. But that is only the round-trip time after your connection is already open, for an ICMP echo, with no DNS, no TCP setup, no TLS negotiation, and no request processing.
-A real first API call is 12–32 ms once you add those phases; a warm pooled request settles around 20 ms; and your live feed round-trip is in the teens.
-The “1 ms” figure is technically true and practically irrelevant — it conflates a ping with an order.
+When you ping a nearby server, the round trip might genuinely be about a millisecond.
+But that is an ICMP echo on an already-open path, with no connection setup, no encryption negotiation, and no request processing.
+A real first API call is tens of milliseconds once you add those.
+A warm pooled request settles around twenty.
+Your live feed round-trip is in the teens.
+The advertised figure is technically true and practically irrelevant, because it conflates a ping with an order.

 Before you run real capital through a Polymarket bot on any VPS:

-• Run the Python probe from the VPS itself for a full ten minutes
+• Run the probe from the VPS itself, the full run, about twenty minutes

-• Run mtr and confirm a short path to the local Polymarket edge (no distant-city detour)
+• Run mtr and confirm a short path with no distant detour

-• Switch the Polygon RPC to a paid endpoint if your strategy makes chain calls
+• Switch the Polygon RPC to a paid endpoint if you make chain calls

-• Ensure your bot uses connection pooling and a persistent WebSocket so it lives on the warm path
+• Make sure your bot uses connection pooling and a persistent WebSocket

-• Validate end-to-end with a testnet fill-and-kill order before going live
+• Validate end to end with a fill-and-kill order before going live

 Frequently Asked Questions